School of Health Sciences

 I have 19 years of clinical experience as a midwife and have always been committed to evidence based care.
 Research is fundamental to practice and becoming a clinical academic midwife enables me to actively participate in research and shape practice.

-The studentship helped me to develop networks with experienced researchers and identify areas for academic training and development.
-I am currently completing the NIHR P-CAF award focused on psychological trauma following childbirth.
+The School of Health Sciences studentship provided me protected time for one day per week over six months to work with Professor Helen Spiby and Dr Kerry Evans to prepare a competitive P-CAF application.
+I developed networks with experienced researchers and identified areas for academic training and development.
+My NIHR P-CAF award focused on psychological trauma following childbirth.

 Psychological trauma following birth has widespread implications and is a significant public health concern.
 Yet, more research is required into prevention strategies.